cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q8 - What is the difference between td and th?

-    <th> would be the header at the top of a data table and <td> would be an actual data cell
+    <th> would be the header at the top of a data table and <td> would be an actual cell of data

 ## Q9 - Which tag makes the text appear bigger: h1 or h3?